 Dawn’s father became unwell in the early 2000s and she made the decision to move back to the Midlands to be close enough to help with his care.
 This prompted her move to Derby where she worked as a community matron and an advanced nurse practitioner until 2016.
 After breaking her foot and being forced to rest, she left nursing to pursue a writing career.

 There may yet be more nursing and midwifery memoirs in the future but her nurse training series was completed in November 2019 on publication of Hurry up Nurse 3: more adventures in the life of a student nurse.

 Although Dawn loved nursing, she never confined herself totally to one thing.
 She has been an amateur photographer for around forty years and ran a photo restoration business for a few years.
 Dawn also taught youth groups and children’s groups as part of her church life.

-Embracing life as an author, Dawn writes across genres, but is mostly focussed on the cosy mystery series based around her love of cruising.
+Embracing life as an author, Dawn writes across genres, but is mostly focussed on cosy mysteries based around her love of cruising.
 The series also includes a sprinkling of her medical expertise.
 The first book in this series, A Cruise to Murder (dedicated to her mum who died 30 years prior to its publication) hit the bestseller list in September 2018 and at various times through 2019.
 Dawn has added to her writing portfolio with her new private investigator, Carlos Jacobi series and the Lady Marjorie mysteries.
 All her books are available in print, eBook, large print and audio.